goclem/delineation/README.md

-# Delineating urban areas using building density (21.07.08)
+# Delineating urban areas using building density (version 2021.10.26)

-**Reference**: De Bellefon M.P., Combes P.P., Duranton G., Gobillon L. and Gorin C., 2019.
-Delineating urban areas using building density, *Journal of Urban Economics*.
+**Reference**: De Bellefon MP., PP. Combes, G. Duranton, L. Gobillon and C. Gorin.
+Delineating urban areas using building density, *Journal of Urban Economics*, 2019.

 **Contact**: Clément Gorin, gorinclem@gmail.com

 **Description**: This note contains the guidelines to run the scripts `delineation_raster.R` and `delineation_building.R` that compute urban delineations as described in the article referenced above.
-The first script computes delineation using an aggregated raster of densities as input, while the second uses a disaggregated dataset of densities (e.g. buildings).
-The scripts are R executables that can be used either interactively or from the command line.
-The scripts produce the following delineations.
+The first script computes delineation using a raster of aggregated densities as input, while the second uses a disaggregated dataset of densities (e.g. buildings).
+Both scripts are R executables that can be used either interactively or from the command line to produce the following delineations.

 1. Urban areas
 2. Urban cores (multiple)
 3. Urban areas with cores (multiple)

+**Update 2021.10.26**: This implementation computes counterfactual densities for urban cores more consistently than in the original version.
+Specifically, two separate sets of bootstraps are performed.
+As before, the intensities covered by urban areas are bootstrapped inside the urban areas.
+By constrast, the intensities located within a radius of half a smoothing kernel from the urban areas are bootstrapped within that zone, and no longer have a zero value.
+This allows the smoothing function to operate on more realistic counterfactual densities at the edges of urban areas.
+Note that for small urban areas, this methodology may produce fewer cores than the original version.

 ## Delineations